CzB404/lambert_w/README.md

 The library uses the C++03 standard and requires the compiler to support that standard.
 It also uses the Boost Math Constants library.

-To use the library, add the `include` directory  in this repository as a header search directory in your compiler and use the following include:
+To use the library, add the `include` directory (along with the boost include directory) in this repository as a header search directory in your compiler and use the following include:
 `#include <boost/math/special_functions/lambert_w.hpp>`

 The function itself can be called with `boost::math::lambert_w(ArgumentType z, IndexType k)`,